atomist/org-visualizer/README.md

 - Inclusion of a code of conduct
 - Common CI tools
 - git activity and branch count

+Analysis is extensible using the Atomist `Project` API.
+Implementing and registering additional aspects will result in additional visualization links after re-analysis and restarting the application.

 An example visualization, showing Docker images used across two GitHub organizations: